The AKG player is called “generic” because it is the default player you should use in your production.

 - Rather large player (3kb).

-CPU wise, it is hard to indicate how many cycles are spent by this player, but the average music goes from 20 scanlines to 25, on a CPC.
-This is fast, but add many effects on each channels and the CPU will rise skywards.
+CPU wise, it is hard to indicate how many cycles are spent by this player, but the average music goes from 25 scanlines to 35, on a CPC.
+This is slower than the AT1 player, but it is also much more powerful.
+However, add many effects on each channels and the CPU will rise skywards.

 This player is quite complex, because of the possibilities of the instruments, plus the new columns of effects.
 This explains why the code is so large for a player.
 I struggled to find the right balance between speed and size, and sometimes decided to duplicate a few big chunks of code instead of having more generic code: the player would have been dramatically slower.